R0C0d6/Secure-Web-App-on-AWS-EC2-with-VPC-SSM-NAT/README.md

 # 💬 Final Thoughts

 This project strengthened my understanding of network design, secure access control, and automation on AWS.
-Every service — from IAM to ALB — was built manually, ensuring deep practical understanding of how AWS infrastructure works together securely and efficiently.
+Every service, from IAM to ALB was built manually, ensuring deep practical understanding of how AWS infrastructure works together securely and efficiently.

 If you’re also learning AWS, start small but go deep understanding of the “why” behind every component will make you a far stronger cloud engineer.